-The current 10th edition of the AMA Manual of Style is available:
+The current 11th edition of the AMA Manual of Style is available:

 Journal titles are abbreviated as shown in the National Library of Medicine Catalog.

 In Text Citations

-Smith2 claims “without knowledge of AMA style, most medical scholars will find it difficult to publish.” (p21)
+Example: Smith claims that “without knowledge of AMA style, most medical scholars will find it difficult to publish.”2(p21)

 Rainier S, Thomas D, Tokarz D, et al. Myofibrillogenesis regulator 1 gene mutations cause paroxysmal dystonic choreoathetosis.
 Arch Neurol.
 2004;61(7):1025-1029.

 Perez-Pena R. Children in shelters hit hard by asthma.
 New York Times.
 March 2, 2004. http://www.nytimes.com/2004/03/02/nyregion/02asthma.html.
 Accessed December 2, 2022.

 Note: Use section and/or pages in place of URL for citing a print newspaper.

 Etzel RA, Balk SJ, eds.
 Pediatric Environmental Health.
 American Academy of Pediatrics; 2011.